unawarexi/React_Firebase_AppStore/frontend/README.md

 - contains header and footer and an out let tag
 - this makes the footer and header constant while the body changes

-## ERRORS ENCOUTERED AND HOW TO FIX
+## ERRORS ENCOUTERED AND HOW I FIX

 | ERROR ENCOUNTERED | SOLUTION |
 | ----------------- | -------- |